R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/index.md

  - excerpt: 'The chapter hosts an annual workshop and quarterly tutorials where LMIC students and members of partnership organisations are encouraged to present and learn a wide range of R related public health analyses'
 feature_row_left:
  - image_path: assets/images/Q3 Workshop_20SeptRegBanner.png
-   title: "Registrations now open - 20 September 2022"
+   title: "Q3 Tutorial - 20 September 2022"
-   excerpt: "Register to attend our upcoming half-day interactive tutorial on Tuesday, 20 September 2022 and gain practical skills in R for HTA modelling.This tutorial, which will build on the skills taught in the introductory Q2 workshop, will be give you hands-on experience in building a basic sick-sicker decision analytical model for Health Technology Assessment."
+   excerpt: "This half-day interactive tutorial was held on Tuesday, 20 September 2022 and participants gained practical skills in R for HTA modelling.
+The tutorial, built on the skills taught in the introductory Q2 Tutorial and gave hands-on experience in building a basic sick-sicker decision analytical model for Health Technology Assessment."
    url: "https://www.eventbrite.co.uk/e/intermediate-r-for-hta-modelling-tickets-400785168227"
    btn_label: "Register here"
    btn_class: "btn--primary"
 feature_row_left_2:
  - image_path: /assets/images/RegistrationsOpen_updated2.jpg
-   title: "Q2 Workshop - 21 June 2022"
+   title: "Q2 Tutorial - 21 June 2022"
    excerpt: "The half-day interactive tutorial was held on Tuesday, 21 June 2022 where particapnts gained practical skills in R for HTA modelling.The tutorial equipped partcipants with hands-on experience in building a simple sick-sicker decision analytical model for Health Technology Assessment, using the DARTH package."
    url: "https://github.com/R-HTA-in-LMICs/June-Workshop"
    btn_label: "View resources"